Immigration Attorney Thoughts on Atty Gurfinkel.

 - I’m going to put his in red, because so few people ever seem to pay attention: The Green Card Lottery is NOT open to Philippine citizens.
 Don’t waste your time and money, please.

 Read more here, the rules haven’t really changed since I wrote this, but so many people seem to want to rely on blind hope, or rumor and the advice “they” give rather than reading a few paragraphs and learning the facts.
-Enter a Lottery, Win a Green Card — Maybe
+Electronic Diversity Visa Lottery

 In My View, You Need Help